 Well, Guardians, what would the first few days of a new season in Destiny 2 be like without connection troubles?
 As players line up to get in, some are encountering a problem telling them, “You have lost connection to the Destiny 2 Servers.”
 Here's what we know and whether you can do anything to solve the error.

 Last updated: August 22, 2022 @ 8:00 p.m.
 PST/11:00 p.m.
 EST for Season 18.

 You Have Lost Connection to the Destiny 2 Servers

 Previously, this error was a problem on Bungie's end.
 The team took to Twitter to inform players that an investigation was ongoing as the team sought to solve some connection lost issues.
 You can read the tweet below.
 However, at the start of a new season, there's a chance that there will be some server instability which could result in players losing connection.
 Players may even encounter the "Destiny 2 is temporarily at capacity" error.

 We are investigating players on PlayStation 4 receiving errors indicating permissions to access online multiplayer may have changed.— Bungie Help (@BungieHelp) September 7, 2017

 While you’re waiting for the Destiny 2 servers to sort themselves out and stop telling you that you have lost connection, consider reading the Shacknews Destiny 2 complete strategy guide.
-We’ve got guides to help you level up fast, unlock a new subclass, and even complete the Sentry 4 secret that you’ve likely seen at the Farm.
+We've got guides to help you access and complete the game's challenging end-game content.